 Step “Refactor” – During this step, you would be modifying the code you wrote in the green step to make your test pass, and you’re going to enhance it only when required and applicable.

 Then you go back to the red step and write a new test.
 Repeat this life cycle until your software is completed.
-Repeating the Refactor step will allow you to test your changes against every possible scenario quickly.
+Repeating the Refactor step will allow you to quickly test your changes against every possible scenario.

 You can find many open-source TDD tools built to support many frameworks and projects in different languages.
 A few of them are csUnit and NUnit for the .NET framework, DocTest for Python projects, JUnit for Java projects, JBehave, and more.